 Fifteen years after the Guatemala workshop, I used self-hypnosis to find the inspiration to write something fun.
 I suppose I should be grateful to Covid for giving me some downtime!
 As a first-time author, I now understand that I was simply destined to write in a different genre.

 I enjoy creating relatable characters and watching the story unfold as I type.
 Like my readers, I wonder what’s going to happen next.
-The sequel is already being written as A Knock on the Door is being published.
+The next in the series of A Knock on the Door is ready to be published – And the Two Shall Meet.
 Who knows what words will flow across the screen in the next fifteen years?
+(A third is already in my head!)